Looking back: Supplier segmentation lessons from COVID

 One of the most useful is Kraljic's Supplier Segmentation Model, Saunders said.
 The method is named for Peter Kraljic, who in a 1983 Harvard Business Review article proposed using the model to assess purchases.
 Businesses make a quadrant, similar to Gartner's Magic Quadrant, which divides suppliers into four categories based on associated risks and other factors.
 For example, suppliers of less critical commodity items are in a different category than suppliers of key technologies.

-The model has various benefits for the user.
+The model offers several benefits for users.

 "For those suppliers that are strategically important to the business but [are easily replaced by] alternate suppliers, there is a great opportunity to develop a collaborative, win-win relationship," he said.